TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     that specify the behaviour of the Mock object:

-    * *spec*: This can be either a list of strings or an existing object (a class or instance) that acts as the specification for the mock object.
+    * *spec*: This can be either a list of strings or an existing object (a kundi or instance) that acts as the specification for the mock object.
 If you pass in an object then a list of strings is formed by calling dir on the object (excluding unsupported magic attributes and methods).
       Accessing any attribute not in this list will raise an :exc:`AttributeError`.

-      If *spec* is an object (rather than a list of strings) then :attr:`~instance.__class__` returns the class of the spec object.
+      If *spec* is an object (rather than a list of strings) then :attr:`~instance.__class__` returns the kundi of the spec object.
 This allows mocks to pass :func:`isinstance` tests.

     * *spec_set*: A stricter variant of *spec*.
 If used, attempting to *set*